CliffordAnderson/ninety-nine/17/readme.md

 ## Problem 17

 Split an array into an array with two subarrays.
-Make the length of the first array equal to the second argument.
-The second array should contain the rest of the items in the original array.
+Make the length of the first subarray equal to the second argument.
+The second subarray should contain the rest of the items in the original array.
+If the second argument is less than one, then you should return an empty array for the first subarray.
+If the second argument is greater than the number of items in the orginal array, then the first subarray should contain all the items and the second subarray should be empty

 ## Example